mumbleskates/bilrost/README.md

 message types can nest recursively this way.

 Any of these types may be included directly in a `bilrost` message struct.
-If that field's value is defaulted, no bytes will be emitted when it is encoded.
+If that field's value is empty, no bytes will be emitted when it is encoded.

 In addition to including them directly, these types can also be nested within several different containers: